 How to Consume Hepatica

-Hepatica is not used in a culinary capacity for cooking, nor are there any known edible uses of the herb; therefore, the most effective way of obtaining its health benefits is in its remedial forms.
+Hepatica is not used for cooking, nor are there any known edible uses of the herb; therefore, the most effective way of obtaining its health benefits is in its remedial forms.

 Infusion.
 Hepatica infusion is made from the leaves, and it is used to treat fevers, liver ailments, and constipation.
 Externally, it is applied as a wash for swollen breasts.